 The HSE provides free orthodontic treatment for children who have the most severe orthodontic problems.
 The criteria used to decide whether a child qualifies is based on an international grading system called the Index of Orthodontic Treatment Need.

 HSE dental surgeons can advise on eligibility and refer you to the local HSE orthodontic unit for assessment if appropriate.
 The types of orthodontic problems that qualify under the guidelines include front teeth that are buried and fail to emerge, multiple missing teeth, very prominent front teeth or severe problems with the bite or jaw development.

 If you do not qualify for HSE services, you can use a private dental service.

 Dentists must display private fees in a place where patients can view them before consultation.
 A single fee must apply for some procedures while the fees for others may be shown as a range, with a minimum and maximum clearly stated.
 Where a range of fees applies, it is not permitted to set a minimum price only.

 The Dental Council has produced a Code of Practice relating to: Display of Private Fees in Dental Practices (pdf).

-Clinical Dental Technicians are dental healthcare professionals, registered with the Dental Council, who provide complete dentures and partial dentures directly to adult patients when the patient’s oral health is established through a recent visit to a dentist.
+Clinical Dental Technicians are dental healthcare professionals, registered with the Dental Council.
+They provide complete dentures and partial dentures directly to adult patients who have recently been assessed by a dentist.
 They do not carry out work on natural teeth or on living tissue.

 Clinical Dental Technicians who have a contract with the HSE can treat medical card holders under the Dental Treatment Services Scheme, providing approved dentures and relines as well as denture repairs and additions.